 If your walls surrounding the fireplace are a neutral or a light color, then that white marble is just going to fade away into that wall.
-(Keep in mind, that may be what your trying to achieve.)
-But if you wanted that fireplace to be a focal point and really stand out in the room, then contrast is what your looking for.
+(Keep in mind, that that may be what you’re trying to achieve.)
+But if you wanted that fireplace to be a focal point and really stand out in the room, then contrast is what you are looking for.

 To make something stand out you need contrast to make that happen.
 You can achieve this by using a contrasting color or even using a different value of the same color.

 Contrasting color is achieved using a color wheel.
 Usually, you can find a contrasting color by picking a color directly across from it on the color wheel.
 This will give you the greatest contrast using color.